MaximilianHart/The-Reach-House-Rules/README.md

 - **Timekeeping**: Every day that passes during a session is tracked, and one day passes in-game per every real-life day.
 The current calendar will be pinned in # adventure-journals and visible in Foundry.
 - **Retainers**: The price to locate retainer applicants doubles if any retainers died in your character's care since the last hiring.
 Your previous retainers can be automatically re-hired for the same wages, assuming they passed their loyalty check at the end of the previous adventure.
 - **Silver standard**: We use a "silver standard" - just treat every "gp" you see in the books as "sp," and every "sp" as "cp."
 - **Encumbrance**: We use detailed encumbrance (option 2 on pg.
-215 of the *Advanced Fantasy Player's Tome*), which tracks armor & weapon weight plus treasure, but instead of counting equipment as a flat 80 coins, we just subtract 80 coins from the maximum carry capacity (it ends up the same, but it's easier on Foundry to do it this way).
+215 of the *Advanced Fantasy Player's Tome*), which tracks armor & weapon weight plus treasure.

 ---